In the highly competitive world of digital marketing, getting your visitors to convert into paying

 If you don’t know where to start, try using tools like Google Keyword Planner or SEMrush to see which keywords are being searched for most often by potential customers.
 Then use those terms in your headings!
 It also makes it easier for people to navigate through your site.

-When designing a landing page, one of your biggest jobs is conveying value in a brief window of time.
-One of
+When designing a landing page, one of your biggest jobs is conveying value in a brief window of

 our favorite ways to do that is through rich media.
-This includes images, video, and even audio—as long as
+This includes images, video, and even audio—as

 it’s relevant to your product or service.
-If you have an interesting story you want to tell, think about how
+If you have an interesting story you want to tell, think

 that could play out through these mediums and make it part of your landing page.